 Further information about assessing capacity and consent issues for children or young people is set out in our guidance 0-18 years: guidance for all doctors.

-Guidance on capacity issues is set out in part 3 of Consent: patients and doctors making decisions together.
+Guidance on capacity issues is set out in Decision making and consent, paragraphs 76-86.

 See endnote 11 for a summary of the law.

 Guidance on involving adults who lack capacity in research is set out in paragraphs 23-35 of Consent to research.